steven-solomon/soonernotfaster/content/posts/making-invalid-state-impossible-in-typescript-and-react.md

 Now that the initial state of the component is being used to render the “Not Loaded” state, we can attach another state to the enum, “Success”.

-Additionally, inside of the `then` callback for the API request, we will transition the `requestStatus` to the “Success” state.
+Additionally, inside the `then` callback for the API request, we will transition the `requestStatus` to the “Success” state.

 ```tsx
 import * as React from 'react'